 A particular few chapters in this portion are His words regarding the Bible.
 This is because the Bible followed several thousand years of human history and people all treat it like God to the point that people in the last days replace God with the Bible.
 This is something that God really hates.
 So in His spare time, He had to clarify the inside story and the origin of the Bible.
 Otherwise, the Bible would still be able to replace God’s place in people’s hearts and they could condemn and measure God’s actions based on the words in the Bible.
 God’s explanation of the essence, the construction, and the flaws of the Bible is absolutely not denying the existence of it, nor is it condemning the Bible.
 Rather, it is to provide a reasonable and appropriate explanation, to restore the original image of the Bible, and to correct the misunderstandings people have toward the Bible so that all people have a correct view of it, no longer worship it, and are no longer lost—they erroneously take their blind faith in the Bible as believing in and worshiping God, and they even do not dare to face its true background and its weak points.
 After everyone has a pure understanding of the Bible they will be able to cast it aside without hesitation and bravely accept God’s new words.
 This is God’s goal in these several chapters.
 The truth that God wants to tell people here is that no theory or fact can replace God’s present work or words, and there is nothing that can replace God’s position.
 If people are not able to cast off the net of the Bible, they will never be able to come in front of God.
 If they want to come in front of God, they must first cleanse their hearts of anything that could replace Him—this way God will be satisfied.
 Although God only explains the Bible here, do not forget that there are many other erroneous things that people truly worship aside from the Bible, and the only things that they do not worship are those that truly come from God.
 God just uses the Bible as an example to remind everyone not to take the wrong path and not to go to extremes again and fall into confusion when they believe in God and accept His words.

 The words that God provides go from shallow to deep.
 Therefore, what He says continues to deepen from people’s external behaviors and actions to their corrupt dispositions, and from there it goes further to put the spotlight on the deepest recesses of people’s souls—their nature.
 During the time that “The Words of Christ as He Walked in the Churches (III)” was expressed, God’s utterances emphasize the essence and identity of man, and what a real man means—these deepest truths and essential questions regarding people’s entry into life.
 Of course, thinking back to the truth God provides man with in “The Words of Christ as He Walked in the Churches (I),” by comparison, “The Words of Christ as He Walked in the Churches (III)” is simply too profound.
 This section deals with people’s future path and how they can be perfected; it deals with mankind’s future destination as well as words on God and man entering into rest together.
 (It could be said that to date, these are the words God has expressed to man regarding their nature, their mission, and their destination that are the easiest to understand.)
 God hopes that those who read these words are those who have come out from human notions and imaginations, and who are able to have a pure understanding of every word of His deep in their hearts.
 He hopes even more that all those who read these words can take His words as the truth, the way, and the life, and that they do not treat God lightly or deceive Him.
-If people read these words with an attitude of examining or studying God, then its entire significance is lost on them.
+If people read these words with an attitude of examining or scrutinizing God, then its entire significance is lost on them.
 Only those who pursue the truth, have set their hearts on following God, and are without a shred of doubt toward Him are qualified to accept these words.

 “The Words of Christ as He Walked in the Churches (IV)” are another kind of divine words that follow after “God’s Utterances to the Entire Universe.”
 This section includes God’s exhortations, teachings, and revelations to all people in Christian denominations and sects, such as: “When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth,” “Those Incompatible With Christ Are Surely Opponents of God.”
 It also includes the most specific requirements that God has for mankind, such as: “You Ought to Prepare a Sufficiency of Good Deeds for Your Destination,” “Three Admonitions,” “Transgressions Will Take Man to Hell.”
 Many aspects are spoken of such as revelations and judgments for all kinds of people and words on how to know God.
 It could be said that this section is the core of God’s judgment of mankind.
 What is most unforgettable is that when God was about to close the curtain on His work, He exposed what is in people’s bones—betrayal.
 His goal is to have people know this fact in the end and to burn it into the deepest parts of their hearts: It doesn’t matter how long you have been His follower—your nature is still to betray God.
 That is, it is in people’s nature to betray God because people do not have absolute maturity in their lives, they only have relative changes in disposition.
 Although these two chapters, “Betrayal (1)” and “Betrayal (2),” deliver a blow to people, they truly are God’s most loyal and benevolent warnings to people.
 At the very least, when people are complacent and self-conceited, after reading these two chapters, their own evilness will be restrained and they will calm down.
 Through these two chapters God reminds all people that no matter how mature your life is, how deep your experience is, how great your confidence is, and no matter where you were born and where you are going, your nature of betraying God can come out at any time and any place.
 What God wants to tell each and every person is this: Betrayal of God is human nature.
 Of course God’s intention in expressing these two chapters is not to find excuses to eliminate or condemn mankind, but it is to make them more aware of their own nature and thus very carefully live in front of God at all times to obtain His guidance, avoiding losing His presence and stepping onto the path of no return.
 These two chapters are an alarm bell for all those who follow God.
 Hopefully people may understand God’s earnest intentions.
 After all, these words are all indisputable facts, so why does man haggle over when and how they were expressed by God?
 If God kept all of these things to Himself and did not say them but waited until people thought it was a suitable time, wouldn’t it be too late?
 When would the most suitable time be?